 The resolution steps depend on your account and user type:

-Outbound Internet access is disabled for free 30-day trial accounts.
+Outbound Internet access is disabled for 30-day trial accounts.
 Contact our sales team to enable outbound Internet access.
 Call 1-888-759-8278, and select option 2.

 If you are a Skytap Cloud user with permission to edit the environment…